Los Angeles Workplace Sexual Harassment Lawyer

-Protecting the Rights of Victims for 20+ Years
+Protecting the Rights of Sex Abuse Victims for 20+ Years

-Both federal and California law protect employees from sexual harassment in the workplace.
+Both federal and state laws protect employees from sexual harassment in the workplace.
 Such behavior is completely against the law and worth contesting.

 At KMD Law, we have zero tolerance for harassment in the workplace.
 If you feel like you’ve been subjected to inappropriate comments or behaviors while on the job, we are prepared to provide the aggressive legal defense you deserve.
 Since 2000, founding attorney Keith M. Davidson has represented numerous clients with overwhelmingly positive results.
 Let us do the same for you.